trunk-rs/trunk/site/content/assets.md

 ## copy-dir
 ✅ `rel="copy-dir"`: Trunk will recursively copy the directory specified in the `href` attribute to the `dist` dir.
 This content is copied exactly, no hashing is performed.
+  - `data-target-path`: (optional) Path where the directory is placed inside the dist dir.
+If not present the directory is placed in the dist root.
+The path must be a relative path without `..`.

 Trunk is still a young project, and new asset types will be added as we move forward.
 Keep an eye on [trunk#3](https://github.com/thedodd/trunk/issues/3) for more information on planned asset types, implementation status, and please contribute to the discussion if you think something is missing.